Scalable adaptive algorithms for next-generation multiphase flow simulations: Methods

 \paragraph{Sorting octree keys (Allreduce and Alltoallv)}

-Sorting octree keys in distributed memory is a building block of our meshing routines, such as for repartitioning, 2:1-balancing, and enumeration of nonhanging nodes.
-In our old implementation of the distributed octree sorting algorithm, we experienced poor scalability of splitter search, Allreduce, and Alltoall exchange.
-In the new version, we adopt a hierarchical \(k\)-way staged communication pattern, similar to other hypercube exchange sorting algorithms \citep{sundar2013hyksort, fernando2017machine}.
+Sorting octree keys in distributed memory is a building block of our meshing routines, such as for repartitioning, 2:1 balancing, and enumeration of nonhanging nodes.
+AlltoAll communication generally suffers at a large number of processors.
+To circumvent this, we adopt a hierarchical \(k\)-way staged communication pattern, similar to other hypercube exchange sorting algorithms \citep{sundar2013hyksort, fernando2017machine}.
 In the \(k\)-way hierarchical scheme, the number of (super)partitions is kept below a constant \(k\) for each of \(\mathcal{O}(\log_k(p))\) stages.
-(By default \(k=128\), so at most, three stages are required up to 2M processes).
-Dissociating the partitions from process count reduces storage cost of splitter selection from \(\mathcal{O}(p)\) to \(\mathcal{O}(k)\), and data transfer of Allreduce from \(\mathcal{O}(p)\) to \(\mathcal{O}(k \log_k(p))\).
+(By default \(k=128\), so at most, three stages are required for up to 2M processes).
+Dissociating the partitions from process count reduces the storage cost of splitter selection from \(\mathcal{O}(p)\) to \(\mathcal{O}(k)\), and data transfer of Allreduce from \(\mathcal{O}(p)\) to \(\mathcal{O}(k \log_k(p))\).
 Performing the Alltoall exchange in stages is also a standard defense against network congestion.

 \paragraph{Hierarchical communication (Comm\_split)}